 - Print your updated admission ticket.

-SAT test center supervisors are instructed to notify local media outlets when their centers are unable to open due to inclement weather, natural disaster, power failure, or other problems.
+SAT test center coordinators are instructed to notify local media outlets when their centers are unable to open due to inclement weather, natural disaster, power failure, or other problems.
 You can also find up-to-date information on the Test Center Closings page.

 A makeup test may be scheduled if your center is unable to open on test day or if a misadministration or irregularity occurs—you will be notified by the SAT Program.

 - Only registered students can take a makeup test.
 Students who have already tested during the same administration may not use a makeup administration to retest or to take a different SAT Program test.

 - You must bring your updated admission ticket with you to the makeup test.